openaq/ambassadors.openaq.org/src/content/apply/faq.md

 ## Will I receive any financial support?

 Yes, you will receive a $2,000 USD stipend to support your participation in the program.
-In addition, air sensors will be provided by the
+In addition, you will be provided 1-2 air sensors.

 ---

 ## What kind of project will I work on?

 As an Ambassador, you will work on a project that utilizes air quality data to address a specific air quality issue within your community.
-This project will be a key component of your learning and contribution to the program.
+This project will be defined by you with input from OpenAQ and will be a key component of your learning and contribution to the program.

 ---